phpDocumentor/phpDocumentor/docs/PSR.md

     ```

     In this example the function contains a return statement without a given
     value.
-Because there is no actual value specified does this also constitute
+Because there is no actual value specified, this also qualifies
     as type 'void'.

 10. 'null', the element to which this type applies is a NULL value or, in